Tinkoff/gatling-picatinny/README.md

 }
 ```

-Also, the JWT generator has a DSL allowing you to:
+Also, the JWT generator has a DSL allowing you to (for java and kotlin similarly):

 ```scala
 jwt("HS256", secret)